Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * Technical security tests (penetration tests, vulnerability scans, discovery scans, and security configuration compliance scans) conducted by the VA-CSOC.
 * Verification and Validation (V&V) Secure Code Reviews conducted by VA Application Developers.
 * OIS third-party assessments of all system security documentation, on-site assessment results, technical testing results, secure code review results, and configuration files provided by the system personnel.

 All VA systems were assessed in August 2013 during the deployment of RiskVision.
 If a package lacked information but the security posture was acceptable, the Authorizing Official could issue an ATO with Conditions, thereby allowing the system to store, process, or transmit VA data, while the remaining security information is provided by the System Owner.
 Under no circumstances, has any VA system been allowed to operate minus a review of the security authorization package required by NIST.
 It is important to note the NIST affords Federal Departments and Agencies latitude throughout the authorization process to make balanced decisions that are based on security risk and the business needs of the Department.
 It is incorrect to state that VA systems were not assessed consistent with NIST standards and were allowed to operate devoid of a security posture determination.

 VA authorization requirements can be conducted and met using remote capabilities.
 Therefore, on-site SCAs conducted by ERM are only conducted on a sub-set of VA systems annually.
 This is also in part due to lack of resources, funding, and time required to travel to VA and Managed Service sites.
 The schedule for system SCAs is determined by ERM in coordination with OIS based on available resources, budget, and system SCA needs.

 All VA systems are required, and were required upon the issuance of new authorization boundaries, to address the VA Authorization requirements in accordance with the Authorization Requirements SOP / Guide and VA Handbook 6500.

-Reference 1: Authorization Requirements Standard Operating Procedure (SOP) / Guide Ð A&A Home Documents
+Reference 1: Authorization Requirements Standard Operating Procedure (SOP) / Guide: A&A Home Documents

-Reference 2: ERM SCA Results are uploaded to RiskVision under the respective system as well as at the following location Ð SCA Assessment Results
+Reference 2: ERM SCA Results are uploaded to RiskVision under the respective system as well as at the following location SCA Assessment Results

 Reference 3: DAS Expectation Memo: Authorization Requirements Expectations (March 19, 2014)

 ## 3. VA Authorization Boundaries
 The authorization boundaries were changed in the summer of 2013 to meet OIS strategic goals, improve accountability, better define common controls, and align with actual operational and managerial practices.
 The system boundaries for the three major systems cover the entire Region; there are no facility-level boundaries although there are facility-level controls, and RiskVision maps each known IP address to the system that contains it.
 System security documentation was updated / re-created to reflect the new authorization boundaries in August 2013 and assessed as a part of the OIS third-party assessments.
 If the security documentation lacked information but the security posture of the system was acceptable (according to technical testing results, other security artifacts, etc.), the Authorizing Official could issue an ATO with Conditions thereby allowing the system to store, process, or transmit VA data, while the remaining security information was provided by the System Owner.
 Any SSPs that are incomplete and do not appropriately reflect the authorization boundaries are required to be updated as a condition of the authorization process.
 In all cases, any gaps in the documentation are thoroughly assessed to determine their impact on the authorization decision.

 The system boundaries have been reviewed and approved by the Certification Authority and the Authorizing Official (AO).
 The three primary systems / authorization boundaries are as follows:

 * VistA - Composed of VistA Mumps environment and its applications, and user data stored in ÔdatÕ files.
 This system boundary will not contain IP addresses or operating systems only the Major Application.
 * GSS - Composed of desktops, laptops, file/print servers, COTS and other applications including operating systems.
 IP addresses are used to define this boundary.
 * Infrastructure - Composed of local area networking equipment that connects the other two including, routers, switches, firewalls, load balancers, wireless access points.
 IP addresses are used to define this boundary.

 The authorization boundaries are based on NIST 800-18 and summarized in the System Security Plan (SSP) while RiskVision contains a more thorough definition of the boundaries; down to the IP address level.
 All established IP addresses in VA are assigned to a system boundary and RiskVision contains a list of these IP assignments.
 Maintaining a current list of IP addresses in the SSP is impractical due to the frequency of IP address changes.
 Therefore, the SSP boundary description is a high-level depiction while RiskVision's boundary description includes components down to the device level.

 Note: Facility-level staff are no longer System Owners.
 Any questions concerning system boundaries should be referred to the Regional System Owner if facility staff are unable to provide a detailed answer.